sbusso/simple-pubsub/README.md

 Simple PubSub
 =============

-The aim of this framework is to provide a very simple pubsub system (thinking of Bayeux) for real time web updates (push):
+The aim of this framework is to provide a very simple pubsub system for real time web updates (push):

-- a ruby publisher (other can be developed)
+- a ruby publisher sending objects to a channel
-- a node hub receiving updates (no store)
+- a node hub receiving updates (no storage) and dispatching data
-- a client receiving update it subscribed to
+- a client receiving subscribed updates
-- web part live update, automatically mapped from the channel and with embedded micro templates.
+- web part update, automatically mapped from the channel and using embedded micro templates.

 Publisher: publisher.rb
 =========

 The publisher is very simple, sending information with json.
-Only one publisher can publish on any channel.
-In the original project, there is only one publisher providing any channel.
+One publisher can publish on any channel.
+In the original attempt, there is only one publisher, the main app.

 <pre><code>require 'lib/publisher'
 pub =  Publisher.new('localhost')